New Zealand Notable Trees Trust

 Always make sure the tape is level - slide the tape around the tree to obtain the smallest measurement.

-Always measure GBH from mid-slope on trees growing on slopes.
+Always measure girth from mid-slope on trees growing on slopes.

 If a tree forks or abnormally swells at or below 1.4m, then the smallest measurement below 1.4m should be recorded and the height from ground level recorded in your notes.

-If your girth measurement includes multiple fused stems, this must be recorded in your notes.
-Record how many stems or piths are involved.
+If your girth measurement includes multiple/fused stems, record this in your notes.
+Record how many stems or piths are contained in the girth measurement.

-If a tree has multiple stems, the largest stems should be recorded and additional stems indicated by use of a + sign. e.g. 34cm + 29cm girth @ 1.4m + + +.
+If a tree has multiple stems, the largest stems can be recorded and additional stems indicated by use of a + sign. e.g. 34cm + 29cm girth @ 1.4m + + +.

-In all cases the girth is taken perpendicular to the axis of the trunk at 1.4 m.
+In all cases the girth is taken perpendicular to the axis of the trunk.

 For additional information on measuring tree girth go to www.nativetreesociety.org/